 Five days ago, officially, I became a big bad junior in high school.
 Approximately one year until senior year, about ten giant leaps closer to graduation.
 So, yes, you’ve heard right.
 Hannah is growing up.

 Wait!
 What are you doing?

 Oh, come on!
 Pull it together, man!
 There’s no crying in blogging!

 The truth is, it hadn’t even sunk into me until the first week of school that I, indeed, was finally one of those “big kids” that I always wanted to be more like.
 In second grade I remember my best friend Brooke and I always looking at the juniors and seniors, planning and imagining what we’d be like when we were finally “grown up” and about to go to college like them.

 Now, instead of playing pretend we’re actually getting dangerously close to being on our own.
 Weird, huh?
 The days feel like years and the years are feeling like days.

-So…my mom and I were going school shopping last week, just a girl’s night for her and I. Notebooks, binders, pens, highlighters, and the likes…nothing exciting, but just going out and shopping together was fun.
+So…my mom and I were going school shopping last week, just a girl’s night for her and I. Notebooks, binders, pens, highlighters, and the likes…nothing exciting, but just going out and shopping together, having fun.

 We were walking through the busy aisles and talking and laughing as we are accustomed to doing.
 She stops in her tracks in front of the food department and smiles a sad little smile at me.